mhallin79/lillen/owner/f82a8f986b41e72945eaa3dcbe8a23cac8027dce/checklists/guides-todo.md

 - Driving
   - Pilot Light
   - Gears
+    - Neutral gear when starting the engine
     - Switch betwen Auto and Manual
-    - Neutral
     - Reverse Gear to turn off the engine
   - Always use the Handbreak when stopped
   - Reversing Camera
   - Cruise Control
-  - How to section
+  - Tips
     - Using a spotter
     - Using Low Gears and Engine Breaking going down steep hills
-    - Using leveling Blocks
+    - Using leveling blocks